ietf-teep/architecture/draft-ietf-teep-architecture.md

 referred to as the 'root of trust' for remote attestation of the associated TEE in a device by an TAM.

+New note: SD is for managing keys for TAs

 A Security Domain (SD) concept is used as the security boundary inside a TEE for trusted applications.
 Each SD is typically associated with one TA provider as the owner, which is a logical space that contains a